drakkar1969/gtksourceview5-one-styles/README.md

-# Sourceview One Styles
+# GtkSourceview5 One Styles
-One and One Dark syntax highlighting styles for GtkSourceView
+One and One Dark syntax highlighting styles for GtkSourceView5